Blendify/blender-manual/blender_docs/manual/getting_started/about_blender/about_this_manual.rst

 About this manual
 *****************

-In this manual you will find a complete and concise source of information that shall help you to get comfortable with the application.
+In this manual aims to be a complete and concise source of information to help you to become familiar with the application.

 You can find links to the particular areas of interest in the navigation bar on the left.